Chapter 8 : The Shrieking Shack

 “Of course, of course,” I say in a mock serious voice.
 “I would never reveal your secrets,”

 James narrows his eyes at me.
 “Though I don’t appreciate your sarcastic tone, I will hold you to that,” he says, grabbing the chicken leg from Sirius just as he is about to take a bite.
 James takes a large bite from the chicken and puts it back in his hand hardly before Sirius has time to react.

 It’s Sirius’s turn to snort into his apple cider.
-Remus, who had been sitting across from us and had been attempting to ignore our conversation, finally interjects, “No Prongs, what you’ve tried is assaulting her with your body and impressing her with lame jokes and over-exaggerated claims.”
+Remus, who had been sitting across from us and had been attempting to ignore our conversation, interjects, “Always the picture of subtlety, you are,”

 James looks insulted.
 “Hardly!
 I’m just bein’ me, Moony.
 Can’t fault me for that,”

 Sirius lets out a bark of a laugh.
 “Oh Prongs, this is why you’re my best mate,”